ScoutYes/ScoutYes/README.md

-# The ScoutYes Github Repository
+# The Hub for all Things ScoutYes